Intro

 dns_cloudflare_api_token="${CLOUDFLARE_API_TOKEN}"

-Generate a Let's Encrypt wildcard certificate for webserver3.
+Generate a Let's Encrypt certificate for webserver3.

 cmd